 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.

-A bachelor’s degree, whether in psychology or a different field, is a required first step towards your goal of becoming a licensed psychologist within the state of Ohio.
-Psychology bachelor’s degrees generally entail four years of full-time study for successful completion of approximately 120 semester credits.
+A bachelor’s degree, whether in psychology or a different field, is the required first step to become a licensed psychologist in Ohio.
+Psychology bachelor’s degrees generally take four years of full-time study to complete.

-Following graduation from an undergraduate program, you may decide to pursue a master’s degree, either in psychology or another area, preferably related to psychology.
-Note that if your undergraduate degree was not in psychology, you may have to complete additional prerequisites before being admitted to a graduate program.
-Master’s programs range from two to three years in length, depending on the options available at your institution of learning.
-Total credits needed for master’s in psychology programs tend to require between 30 to 40 credit hours.
-An additional option available to candidates is to skip the traditional stand-alone master’s and complete a doctoral program during which you will earn your master’s as part of your thesis.
-If you are interested in becoming a school psychologist in Ohio, a master’s degree in school psychology is the minimum educational requirement.
+Following your bachelor’s program, you may decide to pursue a master’s degree in psychology or a related field.
+If your undergraduate degree was not in psychology, you may have to complete prerequisites to be admitted to a graduate program.
+Master’s programs range from two to three years in length and typically take 30 to 40 credit hours.
+Another option is to complete a doctoral program that includes a master’s as part of the curriculum.

 2. Earn a doctoral degree in psychology.

-Graduation from a doctorate program in psychology with a Doctor of Psychology (PsyD) or Doctor of Philosophy (PhD) in psychology degree from an accredited institution is required to practice as a psychologist in Ohio.
-If you aren’t sure which of these doctoral degrees to pursue, you can read more on our home page.
-Most doctoral psychology programs take at least four years to complete, and many require up to seven years.
+A Doctor of Psychology (PsyD) or Doctor of Philosophy (PhD) in psychology from an accredited institution is required to practice as a psychologist in Ohio.
+If you aren’t sure which of these doctoral degrees to pursue, read more about PhD and PsyD similarities and differences.
+Most doctoral psychology programs take at least four years to complete, and many take six or more years.

-For a list of doctoral programs available in Ohio state, reference our Psychology Schools in Ohio page.
+For more on doctoral programs available in the state, visit our guide to Psychology Schools in Ohio.

 3. Gain supervised professional experience in your area of training.

-Candidates must complete two years, or 3,600 hours, of total supervised experience, including the approved predoctoral internship.
-Specific experience requirements depend on the type of doctoral program that is pursued.
-Those who attend an accredited institution but whose doctoral program is not properly accredited by the APA or CPA or does not meet ASPPB/NR standards must complete an additional year of experience of at least 1,800 hours after finishing their degree.
-1,500 hours of each year of training experience must be in a trainee’s area of expertise and include 375 annual hours of direct client contact.
-Supervision should be face-to-face for at least five percent of weekly contact with clients.
+Candidates must complete two years, or 3,600 hours, of total supervised experience, including a predoctoral internship.
+Specific experience requirements depend on the curriculum of the doctoral program.
+Those whose doctoral program is not recognized by the APA or CPA must complete an additional year of experience (1,800 hours) after finishing their degree.
+At least 1,500 hours of each year of training experience must be in the applicant’s area of expertise and each year must include 375 hours of direct client contact.
+Supervision should be face-to-face and in time increments equivalent to 5% of weekly contact with clients.

 4. Pass the Ohio psychology licensing exams.

-Ohio also requires candidates to take an additional oral-based jurisprudence examination covering core standards, rules, and ethics in the psychology field.
+Ohio also requires candidates to take an oral jurisprudence examination covering core standards, rules, and ethics in psychology.
 Five questions, with the option of two alternatives, must be answered correctly to pass.
-This exam is free of charge for the first attempt and costs $50 for re-examination.
-The Board has provided examination candidates with a preparatory manual outlining the content of this exam.
+This exam is free for the first attempt and costs $50 for re-examination.
+The Board provides preparation materials for the exam.

 5. Submit your application to the Board.